SaipulImdn/buffers/README.md

 ## Overview

-Buffers is a C++ application that automatically clears system buffers and caches every 2 hours.
+Buffers is a C++ application that automatically clears system buffers and caches every 30 minute.
 It follows a clean architecture and logs each cleaning operation to track successes and failures.

 ## Features